 Though the Baldi Hot Springs are part of a larger resort, you don’t have to stay there to enjoy the hot springs.
 Buy a day pass and have some fun before you head off on your next adventure.

-With a name like ZooAve, you may thing this place is a zoo but that couldn’t be further from the truth.
-Founded over 30 years ago, Rescate Animal ZooAve is an animal wildlife rescue center near San José.
+Founded over 30 years ago, Rescate Wildlife Rescue Center is rescue center for animals located just outside of San José.
 Their mission is rescue rehabilitation and conservation breeding and animals that can’t be rehabilitated can live here for life.
 I don’t think this sloth minds!

-Rescate Animal ZooAve also plays a big role in environmental education.
+Rescate Wildlife also plays a big role in environmental education.
 Visitors learn how Costa Rica wildlife each has it’s own place in the ecosystem and hopefully are inspired to help protect the wildlife as well.

-There are over 125 types of birds, mammals, reptiles and other species at Rescate Animal Zooave.
+There are over 125 types of birds, mammals, reptiles and other species at Rescate Wildlife.
 We saw everything from colorful parrots…

 …to an ostrich that loved posing for pictures.